crosswalk-project/crosswalk-test-suite/cordova/cordova-feature-android-tests/README.md

 4. update mode.txt if your run with 'shared' mode pkg

-5. for cordova 4.x, update pack-type if your want to install cordova-plugin-crosswalk-webview from 'npm'
+5. update pack-type if your want to install cordova-plugin-crosswalk-webview from 'npm'

 6. run test case